uiuc-hpc/hicma-parsec/README.md

 mkl/2018-update-1   gcc/5.5.0    cmake/3.17.3   openmpi/3.0.0-gcc-5.5.0
 ```

-DPLASMA, HCORE and STARS-H are required.
+DPLASMA as well as PaRSEC which is a submodule in DPLASMA, HCORE and STARS-H are required.
 These libraries are provided as submodules of this repository
 so use these submodules for installation.